-The following infrastructure report cards provide a high-level summary of the infrastructure constituents and the condition rating of each of the main infrastructure classes: roads, water, and waste water.
+The following infrastructure report cards provide a high-level summary of the infrastructure constituents and the condition rating of each of the main infrastructure classes: roads, water, waste water, and storm sewer.
 The report cards also include a comparison of Aberdeen's infrastructure condition relative to the national average reported in Canada's Infrastructure Report Card (2016).